What is an intracerebral hemorrhage?

 - Seizures

-- Bleeding disorders: hemophilia, sickle cell anemia, DIC, thrombocytopenia.
+- Bleeding disorders, like hemophilia, sickle cell anemia, DIC, or thrombocytopenia

-- Tumors: highly vascular tumors such as angiomas and metastatic tumors can bleed into the brain tissue.
+- Highly vascular tumors such as angiomas and metastatic tumors can bleed into the brain tissue

 - Amyloid angiopathy: a buildup of protein within the walls of arteries.

-- Drug usage: alcohol, cocaine and other illicit drugs can cause ICH.
+- Drug usage, alcohol, cocaine and other illicit drugs

 When a person is brought to the emergency room with a suspected brain hemorrhage, doctors will learn as much about their symptoms, current and previous medical problems, medications, and family history.
 The person’s condition is assessed quickly.
 Diagnostic tests will help determine the source of the bleeding.
 Tests that may be conducted include: